paulutsa/3033/Lab03.md

 ### **3. Creating and Running a Simple Software Executable**

+- This code writes data to a file to mimic data exfiltration, creating a covert communications channel to a C2 server, and adding a persistent connection.
-For this lab, we will create a basic program that spawns multiple processes and establishes a network connection.
-Copy and compile the following Python code:
+- Copy and compile the following Python code:

 ```python